opral/monorepo/packages/design-system/README.md

 # @inlang/design-system

 An optionally styled design system for professional applications and documentation sites that work everywhere (React, Svelte, Vue, Solid, Angular, etc).

 Web-components arrived.
 Let's stop the framework "works only in React/Vue/Svelte" madness.
+Web-components work everywhere (even in Markdown files!).

-This design system works everywhere (even in Markdown files!).
+!This project is on hold!
+If you

 ## Design principles